Lane Thomas Preview, Player Props: Nationals vs. Orioles

 - The Orioles pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Orioles have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Orioles' 3.97 team ERA ranks eighth among all MLB pitching staffs.

-- The righty last pitched on Wednesday against the Houston Astros, when he threw six scoreless innings while giving up two hits.
+- The right-hander's most recent time out came on Thursday against the Cleveland Guardians, when he went five innings, surrendering two earned runs while giving up five hits.

+- The 23-year-old has a 4.49 ERA and 9.6 strikeouts per nine innings across 22 games this season, while allowing a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.